Ficool

 "Yuck, who even says that."

-Sienna looked away with mock disgust before lifting up her left wrist up and turning it on with the flick of her wrist.
-An opaque screen materialized, its soft edges blending with the ground.
+Cecilia looked away with mock disgust before lifting her left wrist and flicking it on.
+An opaque screen materialized, its soft edges blending into the light around it.

-She immediately switched to the camera and stared into her own eyes.
+She switched to the camera at once and stared into her own eyes.

 "You're such a liar.
 I don't see anything."